Vkotl/AfekaBook/README.md

 The website is located at https://afekabook-vadimkot.c9users.io/.

 The website was made as a course project.
 It was made using JQuery, NodeJS, ExpressJS, Bootstrap, Twitter API, IBM ToneAnalyzer and is using MongoDB database.
+Everything was writting in Cloud9 (Now owned by Amazon and is part of AWS).

 The website also has a development version which updates the GitHub.
-When decided, that version from GitHub is used to update production version, which is this one.
+When decided, that version from GitHub is used to update production version.

 This is a site which was made in the image of Facebook.